jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 - Projection of climate change impacts for convective storms, hurricane and flooding
 - Tools for spatial concentration and natural disaster risk management

-Related research : *To be submitted...*
+Related research : *Publication to be submitted*

-Functional regression models in ecohydrology 🌊 [2016-2021]
+🌊 Functional regression models in ecohydrology [2016-2021]
 ------------------

 *As part of my MSc in statistical hydrology at INRS.*